 Brooklyn, New York

-Residents boast things are bigger in Brooklyn — but that appears to include sky-high insurance rates.
 Drivers on this New York City borough’s roads number into the millions.
-Combine that with high costs for car repairs, and you’ve got a whopping average premium of $4,239 annually.
+Combine that with high costs for car repairs, and you’ve got a whopping average premium of $353.25 monthly.

 New Orleans, Louisiana